jamesgurung/timetable-calendar-generator/README.md

   "tenantId": ""
 }
 ```
-To create these credentials, your domain administrator will need to set up a free App Registration:
+To create these credentials, your domain administrator must set up a free App Registration:

-1. [Go to the Azure Portal](https://portal.azure.com/) and sign in with your Microsoft 365 account.
+1. Go to the [Azure Portal](https://portal.azure.com/) and sign in with your Microsoft 365 administrator account.
 1. Use the search bar to go to "App registrations", and click "New registration".
 Name it "Timetable Calendar Generator", and select "Accounts in this organizational directory only".
 1. Create a `microsoft-key.json` file with the format shown above, and set the `clientId` and `tenantId` as shown on your App Registration homepage.
 1. Click "Certificates & secrets", then "New client secret", and create a secret that never expires.
 Copy the string from the "Value" column, and use this as your `clientSecret`.
 1. Now click API permissions > Add a permission > Microsoft Graph > Application permissions.
-Select "Calendars > Calendars.ReadWrite" and "MailboxSettings > MailboxSettings.ReadWrite" (for adding a custom Timetable category to each user's calendar).
+Select "Calendars > Calendars.ReadWrite" and "MailboxSettings > MailboxSettings.ReadWrite" (this is needed for adding a custom Timetable category to each user's calendar).
-1. Once this permission is added, click the "Grant admin consent" button.
+1. Once these permissions are added, click the "Grant admin consent" button.

 ### Output